Skip to Main Content AUB

 Need Help?

-For artworks, images in library databases and images published in books, you should have all the information you need to provide a full reference.
 Images found online can present challenges, and are often missing important details needed for referencing.
-Check the website you found the image on first, to see if there is any further information, or links to where the image originally came from.
+Check the website you found the image on to see if there is any further information or a link to where the image originally came from.
+You can also try to find the original source of the image using a reverse image search such as TinEye.

 If you still need help with referencing images or putting together your List of Figures, contact your Subject Librarian